graphsense/graphsense-tagpack-tool/README.md

 ![Test TagPack Tool](https://github.com/graphsense/graphsense-tagpack-tool/workflows/Test%20TagPack%20Tool/badge.svg)

-# GraphSense TagPacks

-A TagPack is a collection of attribution tags, which associate cryptoasset addresses or GraphSense entities with real-world actors such as exchanges.

-To learn more about TagPacks, continue [reading here](README_tagpacks.md).

-TagPacks can be validated and ingested into a GraphSense TagStore using the

-# GraphSense TagPack Management Tool
+# TagPack Management Tool

 This repository defines a common structure (schema) for TagPacks and provides a tool for

-* ingesting taxonomies and concepts
 * validating TagPacks
+* handling taxonomies and concepts
 * ingesting TagPacks into a PostgreSQL database.
 * ingesting GraphSense cluster mappings

+A TagPack is a collection of attribution tags, which associate cryptoasset addresses or GraphSense entities with real-world actors such as exchanges.

+To learn more about TagPacks, continue [reading here](README_tagpacks.md).

 ## Prerequisites: PostgreSQL database